Authors@Wharton Speaker Series

 When does the application/selection process begin?

-Selection for both the coordinator and board fellow roles occurs during an MBA student’s first year.
-For the coordinator role (read: students who have prior board service experience), the application process will start at the beginning of September and continue through the beginning of October.
-For the board fellow role (read: students who do not have prior board service experience), the application process will start at the end of January and continue through the beginning of March.
+Selection for board fellow roles occurs during an MBA student’s first year.
+The application process will start at the beginning of September and continue through the beginning of October.

 How long do board fellows serve on their placement boards?